-The little girl was playing at the end of the garden.
+The little girl was playing at the edge of the garden.
 She had decided, on this warm summer’s afternoon, that she was going to be an archaeologist.
 Equipped with her beach bucket, a little plastic spade and a big brush borrowed from her father’s workshop, she began digging beneath the walnut tree.
 She sank her knees into the damp earth and scraped away at the ground, sometimes with her spade, sometimes with her nails.
 According to her map, which was cut out of a book about pirates she had gotten from the library, there should be treasure not far away.
 When the first hole yielded nothing, she went around to the other side of the tree to make a second one.

 It was an egg.
-A tiny egg no bigger than her thumb and as glittery as a gemstone.
+A tiny egg, no bigger than her thumb and as glittery as a gemstone.
 The child took the egg in the palm of her hand and, abandoning all her equipment, ran back up to the house.

 Her mother was busy making a chocolate cake in the kitchen, while her father was in his workshop, complaining about a brush that had mysteriously disappeared.
 The little girl slipped noiselessly up to her room.

 She took a bed from the doll’s house her father had made for her, placed the strange little egg on it and put it under the warmth of her bedside lamp.
 Now she was no longer an archaeologist, she was an Eastern princess who had just been presented by a suitor with a future bird of a very rare species.
-She opened her closet, slipped on a pretty turquoise dress and stuck a tiara on her head from which she hung an iridescent scarf belonging to her mother, then she sat down on her bed facing the egg and waited.
+She opened her closet, slipped on a pretty turquoise dress and stuck a tiara on her head, from which she hung an iridescent scarf belonging to her mother, then she sat down on her bed facing the egg and waited.

 Soon, her mother called her down for dinner.
-A delicious smell of chocolate wafted through the house and came to tickle her nose but she resisted.
+A delicious smell of chocolate wafted through the house and came to tickle her nose, but she resisted.
 She did not want to miss the hatching of her exotic bird.
 She heard her mother coming up the stairs.
 She hid the egg behind a teddy bear and sat up on her bed as if she was on a throne.

-“I have decided that from now on I will only eat blue food.”
+“I have decided that from now on, I will only eat blue food.”

 Her mother closed the door, smiling, and went back down to the kitchen, where she put her cake in the fridge for later.